I could get into trouble for this

 As the confirmation of new Chongvirus infections in Wuhan sends almost one million of its citizens into lockdown, two studies have offered(more…)

 compelling evidencelinking the initial outbreak to the city's seafood and wildlife market.
-Together, they suggest that two variants were introduced into humans, from live mammals sold at Huanan market in late 2019.
+Together, they suggest that two variants were introduced into humans, from live mammals sold at Huanan Seafood Market in late 2019.

 - Dietary habits of the twig children